Hurricane Laura further strains FEMA in disaster-filled year

 “I think even in a normal hurricane season, a traditional hurricane season, it’s complicated enough,” Gaynor said on ABC’s “Good Morning America” on Thursday.
 “Responding to a hurricane in a COVID-19 environment makes it a little bit more complicated.
 But we’ve been working on this for a while, since May.”

-But members of Congress have expressed concern for months about FEMA’s ability to deal with multiple disasters with leadership vacancies and strains on its budget.
+Members of Congress have expressed concern for months about FEMA’s ability to deal with multiple disasters with leadership vacancies and strains on its budget.
 Reaves said there are also hundreds of rank-and-file jobs that need to be filled as well as fewer people available to deploy because of the coronavirus.

-Those concerns grew after President Donald Trump issued an executive order to partially extend COVID-19 jobless benefits with $44 billion from the FEMA federal disaster fund after his administration failed to reach a deal with Congress to extend the benefits.
+Those concerns grew after Trump issued an executive order to partially extend COVID-19 jobless benefits with $44 billion from the FEMA federal disaster fund after his administration failed to reach a deal with Congress to extend the benefits.

 “The fact that President Trump would take up to $44 billion from FEMA’s disaster relief fund right before a possibly record-setting hurricane season shows his inability to protect our country during a crisis,” said Rep. Donald Payne, a New Jersey Democrat.